Elsie Cameron Corbett: War experiences in the news

-Corbett's arrival in Serbia was front page ‘war hero’ news in the Christmas Day edition of The Daily Record of 1915, although from 10 November 1915 to 29 February 1916, Corbett was a prisoner of the Austro-Hungarian forces.
+Corbett's arrival in Serbia was front page "war hero" news in the Christmas Day edition of The Daily Record of 1915, although from 10 November 1915 to 29 February 1916, Corbett was a prisoner of the Austro-Hungarian forces.
 This was noted by the British press a few days after the earlier item.
-Herne Bay Press included some of Corbett's letter to her father reassuring him of her safety and saying ‘being taken prisoner is not nearly so exciting as it sounds’.
+Herne Bay Press included some of Corbett's letter to her father, reassuring him of her safety and saying "being taken prisoner is not nearly so exciting as it sounds".

 After four and a half months, her safe return was also headline news.
 She sailed via a French port on SS Normannia with other women from the British Red Cross unit.
-A news image had been taken in Switzerland, when they were ready to return following the ‘great retreat’ from Serbia, published under the headline ‘Lord Rowallan's Daughter Home from Serbia’ and commented that the women were ‘none the worse for their adventure’.
+A news image had been taken in Switzerland, when they were ready to return following the 'great retreat' from Serbia, published under the headline "Lord Rowallan's Daughter Home from Serbia" and the Daily Record and Mail commented that the women were "none the worse for their adventure".

 In summer 1916, Corbett was back home and working in the Victoria Infirmary, Glasgow as well as chairing meetings at the Kilmarnock branch of NUWSS and fundraising, such as when Mrs Gardner Robertson, of Edinburgh's Morningside spoke of her visit to the Royaumont Scottish Women's Hospital.